There are many options for protecting your home and family in the event of a fire.

 Domestic sprinkler systems are available which will activate automatically and spray water on a fire.
 They are installed by plumbers and connect to your ordinary domestic water supply.

-If installed when you are building a new home, a system could cost as little as $1000.
+If installed when you’re building a home, a system is inexpensive.
 In existing houses, it’s relatively easy to install the pipe-work in the void above the living areas and connect it to the existing water system.

 They are heat activated so only the sprinkler head affected by the fire activates.
 They won’t flood the whole house and won’t be activated by smoke (for example, from the toaster).
 Ninety percent of fires are controlled by just one sprinkler.